fragglet/yocton/README.md

 }
 ```

-As seen in the example, the symbol notation allows a variety of different
+As seen in this example:

+* The symbol notation allows a variety of different
-formats to be represented, including C symbol names, floating-point
+formats to be concisely represented, including C symbol names, floating-point
 numbers, IP addresses or even temperatures.

+* There is no requirement that a particular object can only have one field of a particular name; this provides a way of representing lists even though there is no special syntax for them.

 ## Unicode